Chapter Nine: The Case of the Ingenious A

 | 116.
 Law's 1800 house became the fulcrum of the New Varnum Hotel |

-Some 42 years after Thornton and Tayloe died in 1828 and shortly before his own death, one of the three surviving children of Tayloe, who had thirteen, credited Thornton for designing the Octagon.
-In an 1888 magazine article about the Octagon, restoration architect Glenn Brown endorsed the family legend.
-In 1896, he followed up the 1888 article with an article about Thornton's other designs.
-He credited him for designing and superintending construction of two houses that the General had built just north of the Capitol to house congressmen.
-Work on the Octagon and the General's house began in 1799.
+Work on the Octagon and the General's houses began in 1799.
 That same year, work began on Thomas Law's five story brick house just south of the Capitol.
 It had oval rooms like the Octagon.
 In 1901, a lawyer named Allen Clark wrote a dual biography of Greenleaf and Law, but didn't mention who designed Law's house.
-However, Clark introduced the name of William Lovering in the conversation about who designed old houses still standing.
-He credited Lovering for building Greenleaf's houses and The Maples.
+However, Clark introduced the name of William Lovering into the conversation about who designed old houses still standing.
+He credited Lovering for building Greenleaf's houses and designing The Maples.

 W. B. Bryan's 1914 authoritative history of the "national capital," cited Mrs. Thornton's just published 1800 diary and sang Thornton praises: "...her husband being engaged in preparing detailed plans of the work to be done at the capitol, as well as other architectural work he was engaged in at the time, as, for example, making the plans and superintending the building of the Octagon House...."
-But Bryan, a local "newspaper man," also dug into the commissioners' records and found an order to lay out a building lot for Lovering.
+But Bryan, a local "newspaper man," also dug into the commissioners' records and found an order to lay out a building lot for Lovering at the intersection of New Jersey Avenue and C Streets SE.
 He noted that "If Mr. Lovering was the principal in this enterprise, and not merely the architect, he did not carry it out, as a house was built there in the latter part of 1799 by Thomas Law...."
-Bryan also cited Clark's research and described Lovering as combining "what was quite common then and for many years later the business of builder with the profession of architect."(1) That's a good point, but doesn't quite describe what Lovering combined.
-He could also superintend the construction of several houses, each for a different client, at the same time.
-That he designed the houses obviously made it easier for him to do that job.
-Being the designer also better justified his being paid even though he was not always on site like other contractors while he visited his other projects.
+Bryan also cited Clark's research and described Lovering as combining "what was quite common then and for many years later the business of builder with the profession of architect."(1)

 ![]() |